craftcms/cms/docs/templating/elementcriteriamodel.md

 # ElementCriteriaModel

-{intro} ElementCriteriaModel objects are at the center of how Craft fetches elements from the database.
+ElementCriteriaModel objects are at the center of how Craft fetches elements from the database.

 ## How it Works